DerDanilo/seafile-community-manual/docs/installation/network.md

 443/tcp open  https
 ```

 Open a web browser: `https://[2003:a:452:e300:5054:ff:feae:a412]/seafile`.
-Mind the 'https:' as there is no redirection for now.
-If you see the Log In page, it works.
+Mind the *https:* as there is no redirection for now.
+If you see the *Log In page*, it works.
 Do not log in for the moment because in Seafile Server we set our IPv4 address as SERVICE_URL and FILE_SERVER_ROOT.
 It will mix up things sooner or later if you log in.
 Just be satisfied with the knowledge it could work if we would continue.
 But in that case we would break IPv4.

 ---